heroku/hsup/README.md

 configuration, and execution information.  `hsup` can also watch a local directory that injects similar information.

-The execution is performed with a chosen "dyno driver".
-The default dyno driver, `simple`, downloads and refreshes the environment only.
+The execution is performed with a chosen "dyno driver":

+* The default dyno driver, `simple`, downloads and refreshes the environment only.
-There is also a `docker` dyno driver that both obtains the environment and executable code and runs it interposed on the `heroku/cedar:14` image.
+* The `docker` dyno driver both obtains the environment and executable code and runs it interposed on the `heroku/cedar:14` image.
+* The `libcontainer` driver is similar to the Docker driver, but runs containers in foreground, on top of Heroku official (read only) stack images.
+It needs to be executed as root (e.g.: `sudo`) and only works on Linux machines.
+See notes about running it in Docker (below) for nested (hsup-in-docker) support and execution on any host with Docker installed (e.g.: boot2docker).

 Usage: